Obligation to have a fiscal cash register – who is affected?

 • supply of agricultural products and provision of agricultural services by flat-rate farmers who enjoy tax exemption.

-Since when is it necessary to have a fiscal cash register?
+Since when do you have to have a fiscal cash register?

 If in your business activities you are carrying out or intend to carry out the activities listed in §4 of the Decree on the Administration. exemptions from the obligation to keep records of sales, you must install a fiscal cash register before you make your first transaction.